 - JDBC Driver API: This layer provides the connection of JDBC Manager to Driver.
 This driver manager makes sure that the correct driver is being used in accessing each of the data sources.
 It is also capable of supporting many concurrent drivers that are connected to various heterogeneous databases.

 - Driver: The interface that handles the communications happening between the application and the database server is called the Driver.
-The chances of interacting with the Driver objects directly is very rare as most of the time the objects of Driver Manager are generally used in order to manage the objects of this type.
+The chances of interacting with the Driver objects directly is very rare as most of the time, the objects of the Driver Manager are generally used in order to manage the objects of this type.
 All the detail=- that are associated with the working of Driver objects are extracted by it.

 - Statement: The objects that are created from this interface will make it possible to submit the SQL statements to the database.
 Some of the derived interfaces also accept parameters while executing some stored procedures.

-- ResultSet: ResultSet objects are used in holding the data that is retrieved from the database but that happens after you have executed an SQL query with the help of Statement objects.
+- ResultSet: ResultSet objects are used in holding the data that is retrieved from the database, but that happens after you have executed an SQL query with the help of Statement objects.
 It also acts as an iterator that allows us to move through the data.

 - SQL Exception: SQL Exception class is used in handling any of the errors which occur in the database application.

 Advantages and Disadvantages

 Some of the advantages of using mentioned below: